-With Mardi Gras and frequent spring break trips to New Orleans, Louisiana sees more drunk driving charges than many states for both in-state and out-of-state college students.
-If you or your son or daughter is facing a drunk driving charge in Louisiana, it’s important to call DUI defense lawyers like Bates and McMillin as quickly as possible.
+With Mardi Gras and frequent spring break trips to New Orleans, Louisiana sees more DUI charges than many states for both in-state and out-of-state college students.
+If you or your son or daughter is facing a DUI charge in Louisiana, it’s important to call DUI defense lawyers like Bates and McMillin as quickly as possible.

 The 5 Biggest Consequences for Underage DUI and College Student DUI Convictions

-Fines and jail time are the penalties that everyone fears if they face a drunk driving conviction.
+Fines and jail time are the penalties that everyone fears if they face a DUI conviction.
 College students, however, have significantly more consequences should they face a conviction for drinking and driving.
-Here are the top 5 concerns students and parents should worry about if a drunk driving arrest occurs in Louisiana:
+Here are the top 5 concerns students and parents should worry about if a DUI arrest occurs in Louisiana:

 1. A DUI can have huge financial consequences for students and their parents.

 Aside from fines, college students caught driving under the influence of drugs or alcohol can have serious financial repercussions.
 Students may lose scholarships, financial aid and grants if a conviction occurs.
 Additionally, students may also lose housing on-campus and may need to pay for an off-campus apartment if the student is convicted.

 2. A DUI for college athletes can ruin their athletic career.